We use cookies to make sure you get the best experience.

 Consider these metrics when you assess the performance:

 Additionally, it is crucial to assess the average response time for emails and live chat.
-A service is considered best when the potential or current patient does not have to wait for long to get a reply.
+A service is considered best when the potential or current patient does not have to wait long to get a reply.

 The abandonment rate is another significant factor to evaluate.
 Determine how many patients left the facility and sought services elsewhere before completion.
 Additionally, track the number of missed appointments.
 This information provides insight into the quality of services provided.